 Mr. Fil represents a number of energy clients in negotiating power purchase agreements for renewable energy projects and preparing filings for the Connecticut Public Utilities Regulatory Authority, the Rhode Island Public Utilities Commission, and other state public utilities commissions.

-In conjunction with his environmental and energy practice, Mr. Fil has considerable experience in federal regulatory interpretation (including the EPA, NRC, and DOT), overseeing compliance audits and making voluntary disclosures, managing control groups, and performing crisis management training and oversight.
+In conjunction with his environmental and energy practice, Mr. Fil has considerable experience in federal regulatory interpretation (including the U.S. Environmental Protection Agency, Nuclear Regulatory Commission, and Department of Transportation), overseeing compliance audits, making voluntary disclosures, managing control groups, assisting clients in compliance with potable water supply matters, and performing crisis management training and oversight.

 Mr. Fil's litigation experience includes defending government enforcement actions, initiating and defending private party actions, and preparing and deposing expert witnesses.
 He has served as coordinating counsel for a Superfund site in Rhode Island.
 He has also managed fire and explosion investigations and has been involved in nuclear decommissioning and radioactive decontamination and compliance projects.

 While at DEEP, Mr. Fil served as legislative liaison for the Water Management Bureau, senior environmental analyst in the groundwater program, and assistant to the state Board of Examiners of Environmental Professionals.
 He is the current Chair of the Rhode Island Bar Association's Environmental & Energy Law Committee, and a member of the Boards of Directors of the Rhode Island Society of Environmental Professionals and The Westerly Land Trust.